 LIKE statements is supported.
 The

-_ will only match any single character.
+_ only matches any single character.
 For example:

-affiliate's name Like B% will only allow data from customers whose name starts with
+affiliate's name Like B% only allows data from customers whose name starts with

-affiliate's name Like _ake will only allow data from customers whose names are something like
+affiliate's name Like _ake only allows data from customers whose names are something like

 Bake but not

 Adding multiple filters allows tight control of the chart’s data.
 By default, all filter conditions must be true for a piece of data to be included, but you can create OR relationships by editing the Filter Rules text box.

 Perspectives Allow you to easily toggle between different views of your data.
 Look at what is available:

 Standard perspective: The standard perspective shows you the result for the matching date on the x-axis (for example revenue in January).
 This is the perspective that you use in your Average revenue per orders example.

 Previous Periodperspective: This perspective shows the amount or percent change from one interval to the next and is useful for measuring the rate of change in fast-changing metrics.
 There is also a perspective to compare the interval to the same time period last year to show year over year growth.